 Avoiding harmful medication

 Prescription painkillers are known to have some nasty side effects, including liver problems, stomach ulcers and addiction.
 For many years, however, this type of medication was athletes’ only option.
-Now, CBD can help with pain relief and other medical issues without having to deal with harming adverse effects.
+Now, there are CBD gummies you can take one for mild pain that can help with pain relief and other medical issues without having to deal with harming adverse effects.